Scott Pruett: 1980s

-Pruett began racing in karts at the age of eight.
+Pruett began racing in karts at the age of eight, eventually winning 10 karting championships.
 In 1984, he moved to sedan racing.
 His first victory took place in 1986, when he won the IMSA GTO Championship, which he would again win in 1988.
 In 1987, Pruett won the SCCA Trans-Am championship.
-At the Indianapolis 500, he was the co-rookie of the year in 1989, recording his best finish in four starts in the race, 10th, driving for Truesports.
+At the Indianapolis 500, he was the co-rookie of the year in 1989, recording his best finish in four starts in the race, tenth, driving for Truesports.